-One man with many ideas, Jay Nelson seems to have a custom camper or mini-home in store for every occasion, including tree houses, a sleeper boat, unconventional caravan and scooter camper.
+One man with many ideas, Jay Nelson seems to have custom and totally unique campers or mini-homes in store for every occasion, including tree houses, a sleeper boat, unconventional caravans and even a scooter camper.

 It would be too easy to classify his work, which is not ‘neo-hippy’ nor ‘steampunk’ but a blend of childhood fantasy tempered with adult reality, always carefully responsive to practical needs and functional materials.